Cnemidophorus ruthveni: Taxonomy

 Cnemidophorus ruthveni was first forally described as Cnemidophorus murinus ruthveni in 1935 by the American herpetologist Charles Earle Burt with its type locality given as Seroe Grandi on Bonaire.
 The genus Cnemidoporus was circumscribed by Johann Georg Wagler in 1830 and Seps murinus was designated as its type species by Leopold Fitzinger in 1834.
 The genus Cnemidophorus belongs to the subfamily Teiinae of the family Teiidae.
 This species was considered to be a subspecies of the type species, but in 2010 it was recognised as a valid species within the lemniscatus species complex, although other authors have classified C. murinus and C. ruthveni as a distinct species complex from lemniscatus, the murinus species complex.

 Etymology

-Cnemidophorus ruthveni is classified within the gneus Cnemidophorus, this name is New Latin and derives from the Greek knēmidophoros, meaning "wearer of greaves".
+Cnemidophorus ruthveni is classified within the genus Cnemidophorus, this name is New Latin and derives from the Greek knēmidophoros, meaning "wearer of greaves".
 The specific name honours Alexander G. Ruthven, an American herpetologist to recognise his contributions to herpetology in America.